 A senior living community is a place where older adults live.
-There are many different types of senior living communities.
-Each provides different services.
+There are many types of senior living communities.
+Each one provides different services.
 The services are based on the lifestyle and health care needs of the residents.
-The following are some options for senior living.
+Below are some options for senior living.

 Active adult communities

 Active adult communities are neighborhoods made for older adults.
 They can be made up of houses or townhouses.
 Or they may include apartments, condos, or mobile homes.
 In most communities, adults have to be 55 years of age or older to live there.
 Residents are fully independent.
 They have no trouble living on their own.
 They take care of themselves and manage their homes.

 This option allows active and able older adults to live on their own but near each other.
 Many of these communities offer a range of social, recreational, and educational activities.

 Independent living communities are known as retirement communities or homes.
 Older adults can rent or buy their own units in one of these places.
 Meals often are included in retirement homes.
 Housekeeping, laundry, and transportation may be available as well.
 Most residents can take care of themselves.
 They do not need help with daily tasks, such as bathing, getting dressed, or taking medicine.

 This option may be a good fit for older adults who feel lonely living alone.
 Residents enjoy community living with others.
 They are fairly active and independent, but enjoy services such as housekeeping and prepared meals.

 Assisted living residences are similar to independent living communities.
 However, they also offer personal care services to residents in need.
 These may include bathing, getting dressed, or taking medicine.
 Some residences include special units for people who have early- to middle-stage dementia.